crycode-de/node-radiohead-serial/README.md

 stop(callback:()=>void);
 ```
 Stops the asynchronous worker.
+If the worker is not active, the callback is immediately called.
 After stop is called, no messages an be received or send.

 * `callback` - Callback function, which is called if the worker has been stopped.